Are you suffering pregnancy or post birth aches and pains ?

 The only thing that I found helped was regular visits to my Physio plus improving my mobility using a medical grade fit ball and gentle resistance training.

-My personal experience with this condition has now made me focus on 3 things with all my pregnant and post natal clients to ensure pregnancy and post pregnancy aches and pains are reduced – including :
+My personal experience with this condition has now made me focus on 3 things with all my pregnant and post natal clients to ensure pregnancy and post pregnancy aches and pains are reduced these include :

 Unstable hips are very common during pregnancy due to the hormone relaxin in your system – find out about how 1 in 5 women have on pelvic instability.